-To find out whether you need an airport transit visa, you can consult the overview on our website or Annex IV of the Visa Code.
+To find out whether you need an airport transit visa, you can consult the overview on our website.
 Please note that individual Schengen States can further require airport transit visas for nationals of certain third countries.

 Traveling to a Schengen State via another Schengen State airport is not considered an airport transit neither is travelling to a non-Schengen country via two Schengen state airports.
 All flights between two or more Schengen States are considered to be "domestic" flights.
 Depending on your nationality, you might need a short stay visa as you enter the Schengen area - even if the stay only lasts a few hours and you remain in the airport (outside the international transit zone).